SevenTV/Extension/README.md

 -   make deps
 -   make production

-For a beta build, set `BRANCH=beta` in your environment variables.
+For a development/nightly (non-stable) build, set `BRANCH=nightly` in your environment variables.

 Build output located in `dist/`.